rkgofiitk/academic-issues.github.io/Topics/AI_in_HR.md

 - Candidates must be intrinsically good if they could enter such institutions.
 - Weak candidates anyway cannot survive the company's internship program.

-The two points are simple, yet powerful SOP for talent acquisition which have remained the core hirings principles through campus placement in most companies.
-However, AI brings sophistication to talent acquisition.
-The AI-powered SOP for recruitments saves a company from subsequent embarassment of bad recruitments.
-If AI-powered predictive analytics are used then a company would perhaps be able to create exact profiles of future talent requirements.
-Mining such data the applicants can be matched with the mined profiles to prepare a shortlist of prospective candidates.
-I do not know if any large recuriter is actually doing it, but it looks very promising.
+The two points stated above are simple, yet powerful SOP for talent acquisition which have remained the core hirings principles through campus placements of most companies.
+However, AI brings sophistication in talent acquisition process.
+The AI-powered SOP for recruitments saves a company from subsequent embarassment of probable bad recruitments due to a misjudgement of human recruiters.
+If AI-powered predictive analytics are used then a company would perhaps be able to create pseudo profiles of future talent requirements.
+The actual profiles of job applicants can then be matched with the mined profiles to prepare a shortlist of prospective candidates.
+I do not know if any large recuriter is actually  it, but it looks very promising.